Engineer Who Exposed Uber's Culture Crisis Calls Internal Investigation "All Optics"

-Susan Fowler, the former Uber software engineer whose viral blog alleging systemic sexism and harassment prompted the company to launch an internal investigation, on Tuesday called that investigation "all optics."
-Fowler's criticism came after Uber released the findings of that probe, outlining dozens of recommendations that the ride-hail giant's board says it plans to implement.
-The company last week said it investigated more than 200 claims of harassment and discrimination, among other allegations, and fired 20 people.
+Susan Fowler, the former Uber software engineer whose viral blog alleging systemic sexism and harassment prompted the company to launch an internal investigation, called that investigation "all optics" on Tuesday.
+Fowler's criticism came after Uber released the findings of the probe, outlining dozens of recommendations that the ride-hail giant's board says it plans to implement.
+The company said last week that it has investigated more than 200 claims of harassment and discrimination, among other allegations, and fired 20 people as a result.

 Liane Hornsey, Uber's chief human resources officer, spoke to employees at an all-hands meeting on Tuesday announcing the report's findings.
 She thanked Fowler during the meeting for being a catalyst for change at the company.